slovanos/EmailManager/README.md

 1. Configure the parameters.py file with your preferences, instructions, and personal data.

-2. To run Email Manager, execute the following command:
+2. Run Email Manager from the command line with:

 ```shell
 (.myvenv)$ python3 email-replier.py